mona-piya/StackoverflowAnalysis/readme.md

 ### <a name="6.2 Predicting the salary of data scientist">6.2) Predicting the salary of data scientist</a>

-To predict the salary of data scientist, the target SalaryUSD is divided into 2 groups: SalaryUSD < median and SalaryUSD >= median, and which are converted to a categorical variable by label encoding.
+To predict the salary of data scientists, the target SalaryUSD is divided into 2 groups: SalaryUSD < median and SalaryUSD >= median, and which are converted to a categorical variable by label encoding.

 In the features selection process, there are 5 features which are Age, Country, EdLevel, DevType and YearsCodePro which provided the best accuracy scores.